asaquzzaman/woocommerce-to-google-merchant-center/readme.txt

 <strong>Automatically Generates Merchant Product Forms</strong>

 Google Merchant Center has rules of submitting a lot of form fields while uploading a product.
 Using this plugin, you can upload products and automatically generate the form after submitting your WooCommerce product.
-You donâ€™t have to manually submit the form and fill it up.
+You don't have to manually submit the form and fill it up.

 <strong>Compatible with WooCommerce 4.5.2 (Latest)</strong>